dvontrec/JS-Algorithms/singlylinkedlist/README.md

 - Creates a new node using the value passed to the function
 - If there is no head set the head and tail to be the new node
 - Set the newly created nodes next property to be the current list head
-- set the lists head to be the newly created node
+- Set the lists head to be the newly created node
 - Increment the ength of the ist by 1
 - Return the linked list